eye-division/eyegallery/_gallery/gallery1.md

   permalink: Be careful editing this
   main_image_path: Image used to represent your gallery
   images: Add and edit your gallery images here
-  image_description: May only be used in the close up of an image
+  image_description: Might only be shown in the close up of an image
+  archive: Not used yet!
+  frontpage: Show this gallery on the homepage
+  homepage_description_markdown: Text used on homepage if shown
 ---